haraldweber1975/haraldweber1975.github.io/_posts/20250909-fun-with-ai.md

 `winget install Git.Git`
 will do the trick.

+As we´re just talking about software: I strongly recommend to install Visual Studio code, as it streamlines the whole git thing.
+`winget install Microsoft.VisualStudioCode`

 You need to tell git who you are.
 ```
 git config --global user.email "spam@haraldweber.net"